AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Arc.md

 ## Basic Settings

-To add a Horizontal Line annotation to a chart, call the {api:anychart.core.annotations.PlotController#horizontalLine}horizontalLine(){api} method of the {api:anychart.core.annotations.PlotController}annotations(){api} object.
+To add a Fibonacci Arc annotation to a chart, call the {api:anychart.core.annotations.PlotController#fibonacciArc}fibonacciArc(){api} method of the {api:anychart.core.annotations.PlotController}annotations(){api} object.

-Next, use the {api:anychart.core.annotations.HorizontalLine#valueAnchor}valueAnchor(){api}, method to set the point that determines the position of the Horizontal Line.
+Next, use the {api:anychart.core.annotations.FibonacciArc#valueAnchor}valueAnchor(){api}, method to set the point that determines the position of the Fibonacci Arc.
 Usually, the most convenient way to do this is object notation:

 ```
 // create a stock chart